-(c) to assist the transition of the person from the National Disability Insurance Scheme to the taxi subsidy scheme, whether or not the person becomes an approved relevant person.
+- (c) to assist the transition of the person from the National Disability Insurance Scheme to the taxi subsidy scheme, whether or not the person becomes an approved relevant person. - (4) In this section-

 entity of the Commonwealth includes an entity established by an Act of the Commonwealth for a public purpose.